-Brix: Yeah, the book saved me I’m telling you.
-If I didn’t write the book, I wouldn’t be making music again.
-The actual act of writing the book unlocked the creativity that was blocked because I was using it in the way that I should have been using it and that was writing.
+Brix: Yeah, the book saved me.
+I'm telling you.
+If I didn’t write the book, I wouldn't be making music again.
+The actual act of writing the book unlocked the creativity that was blocked because I was using it in the way that I should have been using it, and that was writing.
 I took me pretty much two years to write the book from start to finish although it was thirty years in the making obviously because I knew when I was in The Fall I was going to write a book.

 Unfortunately, we lost Mark E Smith at the beginning of 2018.
 What’s your happiest memory of Mark?

-Brix: Mark had a very good sense of humour – it was funny, but it was nasty humour as well.
+Brix: Mark had a perfect sense of humour – it was funny, but it was nasty humour as well.
 I suppose the best thing about Mark was in the early days he was incredibly supportive of me as a musician and as a writer, and he had my back.
 Mark took me and put me in the band, which obviously suited him.
 But he also stood up for me against anyone that ever doubted I had any talent.
-People looked at me and thought, “Oh she’s just a pretty blonde girl.” but Mark knew that I wasn’t because I was a songwriter and that is why he brought me in.
+People looked at me and thought, “Oh, she's just a pretty blonde girl.” but Mark knew that I wasn't because I was a songwriter and that is why he brought me in.
 He stood up and went to battle for me.
 He was extremely loyal in that way.

 Do you know if he had an opinion on Brix and the Extricated?

-Brix: Yeah, I heard at first he was fighting against it and he was furious at me.
+Brix: Yeah, I heard at first he was fighting against it, and he was furious at me.
 Then I heard later on (according to one of his good friends) that he was proud of what we were doing and he said, “Tell her to go fucking get ‘em, girl.”
 He could have had mixed feelings about it, and frankly, that would have been within his right to feel like that.
 What I was doing was nothing at all to take away with anything to do with The Fall of which we are incredibly proud to have been a part of and of which I was a massive part of.
-What I’m doing now is what I have to do as a musician who has nothing to do with The Fall it is basically the foundations of where I came from and which I’m grateful.
-Of course, it is going to sound a little bit similar because we wrote the music in The Fall – four members of Brix and the Extricated were in it.
-So there will be the odd sonic thread people will recognize but it’s a different animal altogether.
+What I'm doing now is what I have to do as a musician who has nothing to do with The Fall it is basically the foundations of where I came from and which I'm grateful.
+Of course, it will sound a little bit similar because we wrote the music in The Fall – four members of Brix and the Extricated were in it.
+So there will be the odd sonic thread people will recognize but it's a different animal altogether.

 I love the band’s mix of Manchester punk meets Hollywood and the West Coast.
 So who were your main influences growing up?

-It’s wind down time after a show how do you unwind or recharge?
+It's wind downtime after a show how do you unwind or recharge?

 Brix: Usually, straight after a show, we come out as a band, and we meet everybody, and we sign all their stuff and take pictures with them and spread the love.
 This band has grown from social media which we look after ourselves.
-Everyone on Facebook, Twitter, Instagram has all supported us and interacted with us, and we are grateful for that and that is why we go out and meet them every night.
+Everyone on Facebook, Twitter, Instagram has all supported us and interacted with us, and we are grateful for that, and that is why we go out and meet them every night.

 Remember I was in a The Fall a band that notoriously never met any fans – they weren’t allowed in the dressing room.
 If you went into The Fall’s dressing room – you were dicing with death.
 Nobody ever walked in there; I was kept separate.
 Now we are super grateful, and the world has changed.
 We want to show our appreciation to everybody who had paid money to come and see us, has spent money to buy our record, bought the T-shirt and supported us on social media over all these years.
 Its time to give back and for everybody to connect.
-This world is a cruel and cold place a lot of the time so the more of us that can spread love and relate to people the better it’s going to be.
+This world is a cruel and cold place a lot of the time, so the more we can spread love and relate to people, the better it's going to be.

 Brix & The Extricated Tour Dates: